Aniracetam: Nootropic Benefits, Uses, & Side Effects

 Overview of Aniracetam's nootropic benefits, uses, and potential side effects for cognitive enhancement.

-Aniracetam (also known as N-anisoyl-2-pyrrolidinone and Draganon) is a widely recognized nootropic compound classified under the racetam family (a class of cognitive enhancers).
+Aniracetam (N-anisoyl-2-pyrrolidinone and Draganon) is a widely recognized nootropic compound classified under the racetam family (a class of cognitive enhancers).

 Aniracetam has currently gained popularity in the nootropics community based on its cognitive-enhancing properties and potential use in treating neurological conditions, such as Alzheimer’s disease and dementia.